I will never recommend something I’ve not personally used.

 You can connect your bank accounts or enter everything manually.

-YNAB is what let us save up for our cat before we adopted her.
-We’re able to easily see what we can afford and move money around if we over-spend in a certain category, like dining out.
+YNAB let us save up for our cat before we adopted her.
+We’re able to see what we can afford and move money around if we over-spend in a certain category, such as dining out.

-In addition to the budgeting portion, it also has reporting functionality.
-We’re able to easily see our net worth, our spending patterns, and averages for income and expenses.
+Besides the budgeting portion, it also has reporting functionality.
+We’re able to see our net worth, our spending patterns, and averages for income and expenses.
 YNAB also lets you connect investment accounts.

-This is a more recent discovery of mine, but it’s basically a database tool.
+This is a database tool.
 I use it to track all my blog metadata, such as post titles, word count, links, categories, and publication status.
 They have a bunch of different templates to work from or you can build your own “base” from scratch.

 Weight Loss/Keto Diet